silverbulletmd/silverbullet/website/🔌 Core/Templates.md

 ### Daily Note

 The {[Open Daily Note]} command navigates (or creates) a daily note prefixed with a 📅 emoji by default, but this is configurable via the `dailyNotePrefix` setting in `SETTINGS`.
-If you have a page template (see above) named `templates/page/Daily Note` it will use this as a template, otherwise, the page will just be empty.
+If you have a page template (see above) named `templates/page/Daily Note` it will use this as a template, otherwise, the page will just be empty (this path is also configurable via the `dailyNoteTemplate` setting).

 ### Weekly Note